ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 let apiInstance = new SpoonacularApi.DefaultApi();
 let url = https://foodista.com/recipe/ZHK4KPB6/chocolate-crinkle-cookies; // String | The URL of the recipe page.
 let opts = {
-  'forceExtraction': true // Boolean | If true, the extraction will be triggered no matter whether we know the recipe already.
-Use that only if information is missing as this operation is slower.
+  'forceExtraction': true // Boolean | If true, the extraction will be triggered whether we already know the recipe or not.
+Use this only if information is missing as this operation is slower.
 };
 apiInstance.extractRecipeFromWebsite(url, opts, (error, data, response) => {
   if (error) {